2018 Mitsubishi Outlander PHEV Specs: Breaking Down the Numbers

 It’s the same vehicle in terms of passenger and cargo space, with the battery pack hidden beneath the floor and the electric motors under the hood and on the rear axle.
 The cargo floor may be an inch higher, but you don’t notice it.

-PASSENGER VOLUME (L/CU.
-FT.)
-2,891 L / 102.1 cu. ft.
+Passenger Volume2,891 L / 102.1 cu. ft.

 Interior Features

+There are a few things Mitsu could do better inside, and that’s integrating components better.
+It’s a minor thing, I’ll admit, but having the odd outlier button or knob or control that’s not anything like the others screams of parts-bin raiding.
 The touchscreen display for audio control is quite busy, and the crowded placement of control areas means you need to concentrate on the display when doing something.
 It does have an actual volume knob.
 A tuning knob as well would be perfect.

 Estimated Energy & Fuel Consumption